MibenSmmod/Multicast-Detector/README.md

 ### Requirements
 Python 3.6 or higher is recommended for this script.
-The needed modules are listed in the requirements.txt file and can be installed from there using pip install -r requirements.txt
+The needed modules are listed in the requirements.txt file and can be installed from there using <br />
-  '''
+CLI:  pip install -r requirements.txt <br />
 See API Getting Started Guide if you need further assistance understanding this process. https://github.com/ExtremeNetworksSA/API_Getting_Started